EXCERPTS FROM CRISIS AND DISASTER SURVIVAL

 Most accidents are from:

-Traffic saturation; poor maintenance of the road network; Poor signage; Unforeseen obstacles; Poor vehicle maintenance; An unexpected breakdown; driver irresponsibility; Alcoholism and drugs.
+Traffic saturation; poor maintenance of the road network; Poor signage; Unforeseen obstacles; Poor maintenance of the vehicle; From an unforeseen breakdown; the irresponsibility of the driver; Alcoholism and drugs.

-Regarding urban transport, the automobile is becoming more and more embarrassing for each of us, cumbersome and unhealthy for the community.
-The suffocation and the pollution it causes reach all the kingdoms, since even the mineral is attacked by acid rain and fog.
+As far as urban transport is concerned, the automobile becomes more and more embarrassing for each of us, cumbersome and unhealthy for the community.
+Asphyxiation and the pollution it causes affect all kingdoms, since even the mineral is attacked by rain and acid mists.

 Among the palliatives, the application of the principles of “urban kinetics” developed by G. BEAU is therefore a necessity.